bact/codemeta-generator/README.md

 ### Functionalities

-- helpers while completing the form, for example a reference list of SDPX licenses
+- helpers while completing the form, for example a reference list of SPDX licenses
 - a validation mechanism after submission
 - the possibility to use all the CodeMeta terms and Schema.org terms